Broke Even Gambling? You Might Still Owe the IRS.

 The good news?
 There is a real chance this rule does not survive.

-Multiple bills have been introduced in Congress to repeal or modify the big beautiful bill gambling tax changes.
+Multiple bills have been introduced in Congress to repeal or modify the OBBBA’s gambling tax changes.
 Many commentators have suggested the provision was included primarily to meet budget scoring requirements rather than as deliberate tax policy, and legislators from both parties have co-sponsored repeal bills.

 Read more about the repeal bills currently in Congress.

-The same bill raised the W-2G reporting threshold from $1,200 to $2,000 for slot machines, bingo, and keno.
+Under IRS guidance issued in December 2025, the W-2G reporting threshold for slot machines, bingo, and keno increased from $1,200 to $2,000 effective January 1, 2026.
 This means casinos will issue fewer W-2G forms, creating fewer automatic paper trails of gambling activity.

 With fewer wins being automatically reported, the documentation burden falls on individual gamblers.
-According to IRS Topic 419 and IRS Publication 529, the IRS expects a detailed diary or log of gambling sessions, including dates, locations, game types, and per-session amounts.
+The IRS expects a detailed diary or log of gambling sessions, including dates, locations, game types, and per-session amounts.

 Fewer paper trails from casinos, more responsibility on you, and a new rule that nobody fully agrees on yet.
 This is why keeping records throughout the year matters.